hubertlemczak/classable/README.md

 ## ~~Dashboard~~

 ## ~~Assignments~~

 ## Resources

 My goal with the resources section was to provide a collaborative way to create notes and boards such as Kanban.
+Users can create resources that are accessible in a unique course.

+I soon aim to implement a status feature which would allow users to set their resources to `PRIVATE`.
+This would remove it from the community section and would only be visible to the author.

 ### Boards with drag and drop library